Learn to Hunt

 Contact Information by County

-The Banded Darter is a moderate sized darter reaching about 2.5 inches in length.
-Its back and upper sides are mottled olive-brown with 6-7 small dark brown cross bars, and its sides covered with dark green bars with a yellow-white belly.
-It has a dusky bar beneath the eye and another extending forward from the eye onto snout.
-It has 12 dorsal fin rays, 9 anal fin rays, 45 to 48 scales along its lateral line, which is complete.
+A moderate sized darter reaching about 2.5-inches long.
+Its back and upper sides are mottled olive-brown with 6-7 small dark brown cross bars, and its sides are covered with dark green bars with a yellow-white belly.
+It has a dusky bar under the eye and another extending forward from the eye onto snout.
+It has 12 dorsal fin rays, 9 anal fin rays, and 45 to 48 scales along its lateral line, which is complete.
 The cheeks are scaled.

 Widespread distribution in rivers and large creeks in northeast Iowa, but not abundant.